Aranya Solutions purpose is to enrich quality of life.

 The Relief Trust

-Partner to lead the life skills programming and connections to government officials.
+Local partner in Nepal to support life skills programming and connections to government officials.
 This partner does trauma relief work through counseling and leads trainings in communication and emotional intelligence work for community development.

 Katrina Zavalney, USA – Executive Director & Board President